 When paying attention to discourse in the betting community, you’ll often hear or see people discussing line moves.
 But, some moves are more impactful than others.
-Key numbers matter the most, and sports bettors should be aware of them and what they mean.
+The Key number matter the most, and sports bettors should be aware of them and what they mean.

-What are key numbers?
+What is the key number when betting NFL spreads?
 Which markets do they influence?
 How should they affect the way you’re betting games?

 We’ll go over the answers to these questions and more in this primer on key numbers in betting markets.

 Shifting prices in the markets – for example, a point spread between two teams moving from 3 to 3.5 – represent changes in implied probabilities.
 Knowledgeable bettors take them seriously.

 All numbers have at least some impact.
 If a given game played out 1,000, 10,000 or 1,000,000 theoretical times, it would probably land on every reasonable number at some frequency.

 But, it would land on some numbers more often than others.
 An easy way to see that is simply look at the margins of victory across some sample of NFL games.
 Teams win and lose by 3 and 7 more often than any other numbers.

 That makes 3 and 7 key numbers.
 They frequently determine the winning and losing sides of bets.

 For reference, check out this study.
 Even in 2015, the first year with the longer extra point, 3 and 7 decided more games than any other numbers – although 6 crept way up and wasn’t too far behind.
 Note that to a lesser extent, 4, 6 and 10 follow as the next most common margins.
 Fourteen as well, but since few spreads are near 14, it isn’t as actionable.

 Together, these numbers accounted for more than 40% of decisive margins during the selected sample from this study.